claudy/gccsoundboard/README.md

 In the DAW on the Mac, start your inputs counting at 9.
 You'll have to do mental math of -8 to go from DAW input to soundboard's channel number.

-💡 Maybe we should use this for all our services, then we will have the option of mixing down afterwards or disposing of the recording.
-An option.
-Plus then we would have an audio-only recording of the sermon as its own track.
+💡 Maybe we should use this for all our services.
+The benefit is that we would have the option of mixing down after service or disposing of the recording.
+Plus then we would have a recorded track of the sermon onto which FX could be applied, adjusted, before rendering/exporting.

 ### Analog Outputs
 These signals go to the amplifiers for the PA speakers🔊.
 For years, a copy of these are also sent over the Klark Teknik DN32-USB.